-Trovants- the growing stones of Romania
+Trovants- the Growing Stones of Romania

-The term Trovant is specific to the Romanian geological literature and was introduced first by the naturalist Gh.
-M. Murgoci in his work "The Tertiary in Oltenia".Trovants, also known as "growing stones", are geological formations found in sand accumulations and sandstone deposits cemented by waters rich in calcium carbonate.
-They appear as mineral units, nodular, spherical or cylindrical with massive, concentric or plain structure ranging from a few millimeters to several meters.
+The term trovant is specific to the Romanian geological literature and was introduced first by the naturalist Gh.
+M. Murgoci in his work "The Tertiary in Oltenia".Trovants, also known as "growing stones", are formations found in sand accumulations and sandstone deposits cemented by waters rich in calcium carbonate.
+They appear as mineral units, nodular, spherical or cylindrical with massive, concentric or plain structures ranging from a few millimeters to several meters.
 The trovants have a hard stone core, but their shells are made of sand.
 After every heavy rain shower, these stones in Central Romania display this unusual characteristic of self multiplication and growth.
-Their dimensions span anywhere from several mms to as large as six to eight metres.
+Their dimensions span anywhere from several millimeters to as large as six to eight metres.

 Study reveals that trovants can be formed only in large deposits of highly porous sand along with the presence of certain mineral carbonates.
 The growth of the stone happens when a chemical reaction sets in between the layers of sand and the mineral carbonates in the presence of rain water.
 As the reaction proceeds, it forms layers over the inner rock core.
 The rock thus appears to grow as layers of the sand and mineral carbonate product deposit at a rate of 4-5 cm in 1200 years.
 Small oval or round forms of the sand-mineral carbonate appear over the surface of the stone cores after a heavy shower, giving the appearance of a growing stone.
 Samples of trovants are kept on display at the Trovant Museum in Costesti, in the Valcea region of Romania.